sfigg/commercialization-public/manufacture/mobile/configure-customization-settings.md

 In order to ship a mobile device, at a minimum, you must set the required settings described in [Phone metadata in DeviceTargetingInfo](https://msdn.microsoft.com/library/windows/hardware/dn772214).
 Examples of required metadata include:

--   OEM and mobile operator information, used for display strings in the UI, device update, connecting to the Windows Store, and so on.
+-   OEM and mobile operator information, used for display strings in the UI, device update, connecting to the Microsoft Store, and so on.
 -   Hardware component versions and software versions, used for targeting updates to devices and for user support.
 -   The device's model name, the mobile operator's name, and the manufacturer's name, which appear in the **About** screen in **Settings**.